Instagram/IGListKit/Guides/Best Practices and FAQ.md

 No, but you can install the [diffing subspec via CocoaPods](https://instagram.github.io/IGListKit/installation.html).

+#### What's the purpose of `IGListCollectionView`?

+Historically, we used this subclass to gain compile-time safety to prevent disallowed methods from being called on `UICollectionView`, because `IGListKit` handles model and view updates.
+However, it has since been removed.
+See discussion at [#409](https://github.com/Instagram/IGListKit/issues/409).

 #### How can I manage cell selection and deselection?

 See discussion at [#184](https://github.com/Instagram/IGListKit/issues/184).